How to make time for exercise when you’re a working mum

 Third, use technology to your advantage and take advantage of online workouts, fitness classes, or exercise bikes that you can use in the comfort of your own home.
+If you love sports, invest in some accessories or high-tech equipment such as golf simulators.
 There are many different types of online workouts to choose from, and most of them only require a laptop or phone and an internet connection.
 If you don’t have time for a whole hour-long workout, there are plenty of shorter ones to choose from as well.

 Take your children with you on a walk

 One great way to get in your daily dose of exercise is to take your children with you on a walk.
 This can be especially beneficial if they are young, as it will help them get some exercise.
 Plus, it’s always lovely to spend time together outdoors.
 If you have an older child, try going for a walk to the local park and playing a game of soccer or baseball.